 Anogenital warts caused by types 6 and 11 typically appear externally, on the penis, vulva, or anus.
 Types 16 and 18 cause warts on the mucous membranes (epithelium) that line the vagina, cervix, rectum, or urethra and are associated with cervical cancer and rectal or anal cancer.
 Infection is serious, although most cases do not lead to cancer.

 Anogenital warts may be located deep in the epithelium of the vagina, urethra, or rectum and may be confined to an early isolated outbreak, depending on their type.
-For these reasons, up to 50% of infected people are unaware that they have genital warts.
+For these reasons, up to 50 percent of infected people are unaware that they have genital warts.
 Untreated genital warts can eventually grow, spread, and form large clusters.

 Incidence and Prevalence of Genital Warts

 According to the Centers for Disease Control and Prevention (CDC), an estimated 20 million people in the United States are infected with HPV and about 5.5 million are exposed to the virus each year.
 Approximately 1 percent of sexually active adults in the United States have genital warts.
 The CDC reports that new cases of genital warts appeared to decrease in 2012.

 Infection is most common in people aged 15 to 40 and affects men and women equally.
 As many as 50-75 percent of sexually active people are infected with HPV during their lifetime, and in most cases, the infection causes no symptoms and resolves without treatment.